GeralltH/GeralltH/README.md

 Hi, I’m Gerallt Hayes (@GeralltH).
-I am a Computer Science graduate from Univeristy of South Wales.
+I'm a software developer from South Wales.
+As well as many programming languages, I'm fluent in Welsh.
+I graduated with a First Class BSc in Computer Science from the University of South Wales.
+I am also ITIL 4 certified.

+I have experience programming in many languages such as C#, Java, Angular, and C++.
+I'm also adept at using tools such as SonarQube, Jira, and Jenkins.

-Here is a collection of some projects I have worked on, whether that be in university or in my free time.
+Here is a collection of projects I have worked on in university and in my free time.